1chooo/my-uni-courses/ce/ce3002/03-processes/README.md

 - When CPU switches to another process, the system must save the state of the old process and load the saved state for the new process via a context switch
 - Context of a process represented in the PCB
 - Context-switch time is pure overhead; the system does no useful work while switching
-  - The more complex the OS and the PCB  the longer the context switch
+  - The more complex the OS and the PCB, the longer the context switch
 - Time dependent on hardware support
-  - Some hardware provides multiple sets of registers per CPU  multiple contexts loaded at once
+  - Some hardware provides multiple sets of registers per CPU
+  - multiple contexts loaded at once

 ### Multitasking in Mobile Systems

 - Some mobile systems (e.g., early version of iOS) allow only one process to run, others suspended
 - Due to screen real estate, user interface limits iOS provides for a
-  - Single foreground process- controlled via user interface
+  - Single foreground process - controlled via user interface
-  - Multiple background processes– in memory, running, but not on the display, and with limits
+  - Multiple background processes – in memory, running, but not on the display, and with limits
   - Limits include single, short task, receiving notification of events, specific long-running tasks like audio playback
 - Android runs foreground and background, with fewer limits
   - Background process uses a service to perform tasks